bloominstituteoftechnology/Graphs/projects/graph/README.md

 In `graph_demo.py` write a function that demonstrates `Graph` and `BokehGraph` by instantiating a random graph and drawing it.
 The main parameters should be the number of vertices and the number of edges - for instance, you could have 4 vertices and 6 edges.
-Edges should be added randomly and should be unique.
+Edges should by default by bidirectional, be added randomly and should be unique.
 You should pick reasonable default parameters, but also allow them to be passed in as arguments.

 *Challenge question* - what's the largest number of edges you should allow?
 Think about this, and if you think you know the answer add it as a check to